dunkeyyfong/FSmall/README.md

 - Run `pnpm install` to install dependencies.
 - Start FSmall in development mode. `pnpm start`.

+- If you want to FSmall version no build as React Native, you can go [FSmall-iOS](https://github.com/dunkeyyfong/FSmall-iOS) by build with UIKit.

 ### Release

 I'm developing FSmall with now.
 If you want to release FSmall, you should wait me :))).